Jagerfield/Mobile-Contacts-Library/README.md

      */
       ArrayList<Contact> listItem = importContacts.getContacts();
   ```
-  B- From version 1.7, you can fetch contacts using through an Async call.
+From version 1.7, you can fetch contacts through an Async call.

   ```
     new ImportContactsAsync(activity, new ImportContactsAsync.ICallback()